Safeguarding Children and Young People

 Formal complaints regarding the manner in which personal information is collected, used, or disclosed are to be handled in accordance to the "YMCA Complaints Handling Procedures".

-If you have any concerns, complaints or you think there has been a breach of privacy please contact the YMCA Victoria Privacy Officer who will first deal with you usually over the phone.
-If we then have not dealt satisfactorily with your concerns we will meet with you to discuss further.
-If you are not satisfied with our response to your complaint within 30 days from this meeting then you can refer your complaint to the Office of the Australian Information Commissioner via:
+If you are not satisfied with our response to your complaint within 30 days from this meeting then you can refer your complaint to the Office of the Australian Information Commissioner (AIC).

 14. YMCA websites